What is Childhood Obesity?

 - Sleep apnea

-Aside from the clinical perspective, children who are obese face social discrimination, leading to low self-esteem and depression.
+Aside from the clinical perspective, children who are affected by obesity face social discrimination, leading to low self-esteem and depression.

 Causes of Childhood Obesity